Oleksandra2/TestGreenPopover/tutorials/dt-data-modelling-part4-tg/dt-data-modelling-part4-tg.md

 ---
-title: Creating a Calculation View from the Union of In-Memory and Extended Tables Test Green Pop-over Eight
+title: Creating a Calculation View from the Union of In-Memory and Extended Tables Test Green Pop-over Eight updated
 description: How to use unions to create a calculation view
 auto_validation: true
 primary_tag: products>sap-hana-dynamic-tiering